 Trade Union membership

-You have the right to join a trade union – the college recognises UCU for teaching staff, Unison for support staff, and ACM for college managers.
+You have the right to join a trade union – the college recognises UCU for teaching staff, Unison for support staff, and AiME for college managers.